 A few blocks to the east of downtown, the Sweet Auburn neighborhood is home to the birthplace of America's most influential Civil Rights leader.
-Operated by the National Park Service, this historic site contains Dr. King's boyhood home, his tomb and the Ebenezer Baptist Church where Dr. King and his father were both pastors.
-The district was designated a National Historic Landmark in 1977.
-This collective of historic monuments invokes poignant memories of Martin Luther King Jr., and the indelible mark that he has left on the American Civil Rights Movement.
-This historic site is home to many other monuments like King Center, the Ebenezer Baptist Church, the Prince Hall and a statue of the world-revered Mahatma Gandhi.
-The Visitor Center of the site shelters an insightful museum which sheds light on the legacy of Dr. King.
+Operated by the National Park Service, the Martin Luther King, Jr. National Historical Park comprises Dr. King's boyhood home, his tomb and the Ebenezer Baptist Church, where Dr. King and his father were both pastors.
+The park, along with much of the surrounding district, was designated a National Historic Landmark in 1977.
+This collection of historic monuments invokes poignant memories of Martin Luther King Jr., and the indelible mark that he has left on the American Civil Rights Movement.
+Visitors will also find other fascinating monuments here such as the King Center, the Prince Hall and a statue of the world-revered Mahatma Gandhi.
+The Visitor Center of the site shelters an insightful museum, which sheds light on the legacy of Dr. King.

 This Midtown dinner theater provides good food and great Shakespearean entertainment.
 The Atlanta Shakespeare Company, that manages The New American Shakespeare Tavern, was the first American company to perform at London's Globe Theatre.
 A traditional English pub meal is offered during the hour before the show.
 A full bar features Harp, Bass and Guinness, as well as a few wines.
 Seating is done on a first-come, first-served basis, so arrive early.
 Call for performance schedule.

 Atlanta History Center is a great spot for history buffs.
 This comprehensive museum complex was founded in 1926 and chronicles the region's history which includes sections on the Civil War, Civil Rights movement, Southern folk crafts, Atlanta's expansion and much more.
-Spread across 33 acres (13.5 hectares), it consists of the Atlanta History Museum, Swan House, Tullie Smith Farm (Smith Family Farm), Margaret Mitchell House, Centennial Olympic Games Museum, Kenan Research Center and six beautiful gardens.
+Spread across 33 acres (13.5 hectares), it consists of the Atlanta History Museum, Swan House, Tullie Smith Farm (Smith Family Farm), Margaret Mitchell House, Lee Playhouse, Victorian Playhouse, McElreath Hall, Kenan Research Center and nine beautiful gardens.
 It has various programs, festivals and events going on throughout the year.
 Considered to be among the biggest history museums in the country, each space is unique and distinct, giving a glimpse of an era bygone and stories to enthrall everyone.
-The Margaret Mitchell House is a hub for authors and amateur writers as it hosts yearly creative writing programs to keep the legacy of the celebrated writer, whose novel Gone with the Wind, is among the most loved books.
-Don't miss this center when in Atlanta.
+The Margaret Mitchell House is a hub for authors and amateur writers as it hosts yearly creative writing programs to keep the legacy of the celebrated writer, whose novel Gone with the Wind, is among the popular books of all time.

 The Atlanta Botanical Garden is one of the largest spectacles of plant life in the Southeast.
 Sprawling over 15 acres (six hectares), this natural oasis was established in 1976 and is located within stumbling distance of the famous Piedmont Park.
 It is home to the Fuqua Conservatory and Japanese gardens, both rich in globe-spanning flora.
-Follow a walking trail, great for couples, and admire exotic rose plantations and carnivorous specimens.
+Follow a walking trail, which is a favorite of couples, and admire exotic rose plantations and carnivorous specimens.
 In addition, guided tours and seasonal shows guarantee an entertaining botany lesson.

 Commissioned in 1932 by Albert E. Thornton, The Ten Park Place Building was built on land that had been in the family since the Thorntons helped settle the city several generations earlier.
 Also known as The Thornton Building, this progressive structure was designed by Anthony Eyck Brown and is a rare local example of the Modernist style.
 The limestone exterior features fluted columns and elaborately adorned entablatures facing the street, while the marble and brass lobby is highlighted by an ornate elevator bay.